rprimi/embeddcv/README.md

 # 4. Visualize results with Sankey plots

 ### Load the package====
-#' This package allows the user to use both Open AI API as well as
+#' This package allows the user to use OpenAI API, Google Gemini API, or
-#' HuggingFace models to extract embeddings for a user-provided
+#' HuggingFace API to extract embeddings for a user-provided text.
-#' text.
-If you are using HuggingFace models, you need to use
-#' the reticulate package.
-Therefore, before loading the package,
-#' be sure you have python in your path:
-#reticulate::conda_list()
-#' If using Windows, preferably, use anaconda3.
-Otherwise, just set
-#'  your preferred path using this function (e.g.):
-#Sys.setenv(RETICULATE_PYTHON = "C:\\Users\\anaconda3\\python.exe")
-#' Certify the path is correct:
-#reticulate::py_config()
-#' It may also be necessary to install some Python modules:
-#reticulate::py_install(packages=c("transformers", "sentence-transformers", "compiler"), pip = TRUE)
+#' The unified get_embeddings() function supports all three providers.
 library(embeddcv)

 ### Load the BFI-2 items data====